MapSteps/erident-custom-login-and-dashboard/readme.txt

 4. Customized WordPress Login Screen (Example 2)

 == Changelog ==
-= 4.1 | June 15, 2022 =
+= 4.1 | July 19, 2022 =
+* Announcement: Erident Custom Login & Dashboard is now Ultimate Dashboard!
+You will be greeted with a 1-click migration to savely migrate from Erident to Ultimate Dashboard.
+Learn more about why we have made this decision in the announcement post - https://ultimatedashboard.io/blog/erident-custom-login-dashboard-is-now-ultimate-dashboard/
 * Fixed: Form background image button didn't trigger the media popup
-* Announcement: Erident Custom Login & Dashboard is now Ultimate Dashboard.
-We strongly suggest users to migrate.

 = 4.0.1 | April 29, 2022 =
 * Tweak: Added sidebar layout